DotTech/HTML5-Raycaster/readme.txt

 Author:     Ruud van Falier (ruud@dottech.nl)
 Version:    0.7
-Released:   -
+Released:   14 october 2011

 Demo:       http://www.dottech.nl/raycaster/
 Git:        https://github.com/Stribe/HTML5-Raycaster

 This is a very basic raycasting engine running on a HTML5 canvas.
-Currently supports non-orthogonal walls, texture mapping and sprite rendering.
+Currently supports non-orthogonal walls with variable height, texture mapping and sprite rendering.
-FPS has dropped quite severely since sprites were added and i hope to be able to improve on this after planned analysis and implemention of sectors.
+FPS has dropped quite severely since more features were added and i hope to be able to improve on this after planned analysis and implemention of sectors.
 The old (orthogonal walls) version is available from the v0.3 branch.